 With Islamorada being almost completely surrounded by water, there’s no shortage of marine life and water activities.
 Whether you’re visiting Islamorada with kids or without, you’re sure to find something there for everyone on your family vacation in the Keys.
 The laid-back feel in Islamorada also makes it a great place to sit along the water with a drink in hand and nothing to do but relax.

-If you have slightly older children, deep sea fishing is the biggest draw to Islamorada.
-The guys went offshore fishing one day and had a great time with Captain Larry Wren with First Choice Charters at Whale Harbor Marina.
-While they didn’t catch the sailfish they initially went out for, they had a great day and caught wahoo, red snapper and king mackerel.
+If you have slightly older children, deep sea fishing is one of the most popular things to do in Islamorada, Florida.
+The guys in our family went offshore fishing one day and had a great time with Captain Casey out of Whale Harbor Marina.
+While they didn’t catch the sailfish they initially went out for, they had a great day.
+The water was smooth and the wahoo, red snapper and king mackerel were plentiful.
+(And we ate some yummy fish that night!)
+You can find Captain Casey at Sea Monkey Charters.
+My family has fished with him since this trip and highly recommends him if you’re looking for a fishing charter in Key Largo or Islamorada.

 Walk with the Manatees

 Islamorada is known for the manatees that inhabit its many inlets and waterways.
 One of our favorite things to do was to go for walks in the morning and search for the manatees.
-On the left you can see how close they came up to the dock in back of our house, and we spotted several walking in the neighboring streets.
+On the left you can see how close they came up to the dock in back of our house.
+We also spotted several manatees while we were walking along the water in the neighboring streets.
+If you’re searching for manatees in Islamorada, I definitely recommend going early in the day before the sun gets too hot.

 Theater of the Sea

-Theater of the Sea is one of the main attractions in Islamorada, and it’s primarily made up of a few rotating marine life shows throughout the day.
-We saw the dolphin show first and my 3-year old niece, along a few other kiddos, was chosen to feed the dolphins.
-Our family also loved the sea lion show- especially our 10-month old son.
-The look on his face when the sea lions were doing tricks was priceless!
+If you’re looking for a fun way to come up close to Florida’s marine life, Theater of the Sea should be on your list of things to do in Islamorada.
+Theater of the Sea is perfect for kids of any age, and it’s primarily made up of a few rotating marine life shows throughout the day.
+We saw the dolphin show first and my 3-year old niece was chosen to feed the dolphins.
+Our family also loved the sea lion show (especially our 10-month old son!)
+The look on his face when the sea lions were doing tricks was priceless.

 Following the shows, there’s a short bottomless boat tour that goes around the property and offers a little more insight into Theater of the Sea’s conservation efforts.
-We also participated in a reptile walk where we learned more about the rescued sea turtles that resided there.
+We also participated in a reptile walk where we learned more about the rescued sea turtles at Theater of the Sea.

 In total, we took about 2.5 hours to see the shows and walk around.
 Theater of the Seas also offers some fun extras like painting or swimming with sea lions or dolphins.
 We didn’t do any of the animal experiences this time, but definitely will consider it in the future when the kids are older.